Srinidhi-hub/Portfolio/README.md

 - Yeast surface display and phage display protocols were mined from literature for designing possible candidate agents.
 - Gathered, curated and presented possible protocols for invitro binding affinity tests and for synthesizing designed agents.
 - Gathered, curated and presented possible protocols for testing these candidates in transgenic mice models.
-- Proposed an alternate strategy for achieving the same goal.
+- Proposed an alternate strategy for achieving the same result.

 **The University of Trans Disciplinary Health Sciences and Technology** | Research, Education and Training University | July 2019 – October 2019 |